Frequency compensation: Dominant-pole compensation

 The method most commonly used is called dominant-pole compensation, which is a form of lag compensation.
 It is an external compensation technique and is used for relatively low closed loop gain.
-A pole placed at an appropriate low frequency in the open-loop response reduces the gain of the amplifier to one (0 dB) for a frequency at or just below the location of the next highest frequency pole.
+A pole placed at an appropriate low frequency in the open-loop response reduces the gain of the amplifier to unity (0 dB) for a frequency at or just below the location of the next highest frequency pole.
 The lowest frequency pole is called the dominant pole because it dominates the effect of all of the higher frequency poles.
 The result is that the difference between the open loop output phase and the phase response of a feedback network having no reactive elements never falls below −180° while the amplifier has a gain of one or more, ensuring stability.

 Dominant-pole compensation can be implemented for general purpose operational amplifiers by adding an integrating capacitance to the stage that provides the bulk of the amplifier's gain.
 This capacitor creates a pole that is set at a frequency low enough to reduce the gain to one (0 dB) at or just below the frequency where the pole next highest in frequency is located.
 The result is a phase margin of ≈ 45°, depending on the proximity of still higher poles.
 This margin is sufficient to prevent oscillation in the most commonly used feedback configurations.
 In addition, dominant-pole compensation allows control of overshoot and ringing in the amplifier step response, which can be a more demanding requirement than the simple need for stability.

-This compensation method is described below: